 - It/Av Consultant:Acentech, Inc

-- Leed Consultant:Erica Downs, LEED AP
+- Leed Consultant:Erica Downs

 - Industrial Hygiene:Gordon Air Quality

 - Design Team:Meredith Affleck, Adrienne Cali, Nat Crosby, Shaun Dempsey, Alexandra Desaulniers, Karen Greene, Aoife Morris, Henry Moss, Gretchen Neeley, Stephanie Power